rushilma/thesis/4-rounding.typ

   [No low degree $alg$ can reliably output points _close_ -- within constant distance -- to a solution,], [No $Sigma_N$-valued algorithm $tilde(alg)$ coming from randomly rounding the output of $alg$, which changes an $omega(1)$ number of coordinates, can find a solution with nonvanishing probability.], )
-In principle, the first possibility fails via the same analysis as in @section_hardness, while the second fails because because the landscape of solutions to any given NPP instance is sparse.
+In principle, the first possibility fails via the same analysis as in @section_hardness, while the second fails because the landscape of solutions to any given NPP instance is sparse.

 Why are these the only two possibilities?
 For $alg$ to provide a way to actually solve the NPP, we must be able to turn its outputs on $RR^N$ into points on $Sigma_N$.
 If $alg$ could output points within an constant distance (independent of the instance) of a solution, then we could convert $alg$ into a $Sigma_N$-valued algorithm by manually computing the energy of all points close to its output and returning the energy-maximizing point.